duelingbenjos/rocketswap/docs/token.md

 * Save as PNG (SVG is another option however this walk through will concentrate on PNG).

 >[!Tip]
->A handy template to use.
+>A handy template to use is below.
 There are plenty of free drawing apps that will save in PNG even Microsoft Paint will work!
 Online apps like [PixelArt](https://www.pixilart.com/draw) also work.

 ![Template](./static/Token2.png ':size=96')